adudley78/adudley78.github.io/_posts/2019-02-03-who_or_what_is_barry.markdown

 **I call my agent for achieving this vision** [Barry](https://github.com/adudley78/barry), simply because Barry sounds friendly, intelligent, and like someone dependable you can trust and count on to do the right thing.
 (To me, Barry sounds like a volunteer firefighter, a salt of the earth, straight-shooting midwestern type person with the highest moral character and unshakable values.)

-**Imagine a world in which Barry, a centralized artificial intelligence** extended by a global network of AI journalists, makes it possible for everyone, regardless of language, literacy, or location, to have access to the absolute truth about what’s happening in the world.
+**Imagine a world in which Barry, a centralized artificial intelligence** extended by a global network of AI journalists (JournoBots™️), makes it possible for everyone, regardless of language, literacy, or location, to have access to the absolute truth about what’s happening in the world.
 I’m talking about 100% accurate, unbiased, and balanced news for all people, everywhere on this planet and every other planet we decide to settle and live on as well.

 **Now, I acknowledge this vision is huge and will seem to border on science-fiction** for some who are less initiated to the field of AI and [its capabilities and potential](https://www.ynharari.com/book/21-lessons/).
 But I believe this (and much more!) will all be possible as the requisite technologies evolve and come alive.